Ultratight confinement of atoms in a Rydberg empowered optical lattice: Scheme

 To form the optical lattice with the mentioned interaction-induced resonance, a space-dependent variation of the upper laser is deployed.
 Using different intensities for the counter-propagating 318nm lasers, results in the desired spatial pattern of the Rabi frequency

-where $k=2\pi/\lambda$ is the laser wave-vector and $\theta$ is the angle between counter propagating lights, see Fig.~\ref{Fig1}a.
-Adjusting $\Omega_{2c}=-2\Delta$ in Eq.~\ref{Eq_Om2} forms periodic trapping potentials at the nodes of standing wave upon the presence of at least two atoms within the core radius $R_c$.
+where $k_2=2\pi/\lambda_2$ is the wave-vector of $\Omega_2$ laser and $\theta$ is the angle between counter propagating lights, see Fig.~\ref{Fig1}a.
+In the following, we consider counter-propagating lights $\theta=\pi$.
+The standing wave first of all forms a shallow AC stark shift optical lattice by polarizing the minor Rydberg population as $U_{AC}=P_e\Omega_{2sw}^2\sin^2(k_2x\sin(\theta/2))/8\Delta$ which guides the atoms to the nodes of standing wave.
+At this point $\Omega_{2max}=2|\Delta|$ provides resonant interaction upon the presence of at least two atoms within the interacting region $R_c$.
+This resonant interaction forms the quantum trap.

-To give a simplified picture of trapping, we initially assume that one atom is fixed at the origin.
-The trapping potential at the position of the standing nodes are plotted in Fig.~\ref{Fig2}a,c.
-Considering the spatial variation of the $\Omega_2$ in Eq.~\ref{Eq_Om2} over the narrow area $k.(x_2-x_j)\ll1$ around the $j^{th}$ node of the standing wave, the trapping profile could be approximated by a Lorentzian function
+To give a simplified picture of interaction-induced trapping potential, we initially assume that one atom is fixed at the origin.
+The trapping potential at the position of the second atom $x$ is plotted in Fig.~\ref{Fig2}a,c.
+Considering the spatial variation of the $\Omega_2$ in Eq.~\ref{Eq_Om2} over the narrow area $k_2.(x-x_j)\ll1$ around the $j^{th}$ node of the standing wave, the trapping profile could be approximated by a Lorentzian function

 where the half-width at half-maximum and the depth of the spatial trap well are given by